leduoyang/redis-app/README.md

 This repository demonstrates how to integrate Redis into a TODO application for caching purposes, improving the app's performance by reducing database query overhead.

 ## Repository
-The TODO app's primary purpose is to manage tasks, and it is implmeneted with MySQL at [here](https://github.com/leduoyang/mysql-mybatis-app).
+The TODO app's primary purpose is to manage tasks, and it is implemented with MySQL at [here](https://github.com/leduoyang/mysql-mybatis-app).

 ## Features of Redis Integration
 - **Caching for Task Retrieval:**